Patient education: Bloody stools in children (Beyond the Basics)

 This article will review some of the common causes of bloody stools and tests that may be used to evaluate your child.
 Bloody stools in adults is discussed separately.
-(See "Patient information: Blood in the stool (rectal bleeding) in adults (Beyond the Basics)".)
+(See "Patient education: Blood in the stool (rectal bleeding) in adults (Beyond the Basics)".)

 WHEN TO SEEK HELP

 Most children with minor rectal bleeding do not have a serious condition.
 However, it is not possible to know the cause of rectal bleeding without an examination.
 Thus, if you notice that your child has rectal bleeding, you should talk to your child's healthcare provider to determine if an examination is needed.
 (See 'Rectal bleeding tests' below.)

 Bloody stools usually indicate bleeding in the upper digestive tract (stomach and small intestine) and/or the lower digestive tract (the colon, rectum, and anus) (figure 1).

 ●Bleeding from the upper digestive tract usually causes black, tarry stools.
 In many cases, the child also vomits red or black material that looks like coffee grounds.

 ●Bleeding from the lower digestive tract usually causes the stool to be coated or mixed with bright red blood, or occasionally to appear maroon colored.

 ●Certain foods and medications can also cause the stool to appear bloody.
 A list of these foods and medications is provided in table 1 (table 1).

 However, it is not always possible to know the source or type of rectal bleeding based upon the appearance of the stool alone.
 Bloody stools can even come from other places, including bleeding from the nose and throat.
 An evaluation and physical examination is necessary in most cases.
 (See "Lower gastrointestinal bleeding in children: Causes and diagnostic approach".)